opensearch-project/documentation-website/_security/access-control/authentication-tokens.md

 ### 1.0 Usage

-On-behalf-of tokens are a special form of JSON Web Token used for managing authentication requests between a user's client and an extension.
+On-Behalf-Of tokens are a special form of JSON Web Token (JWT) used for managing authentication requests between a user's client and an extension.
 These tokens operate "just-in-time," meaning that a token is issued immediately before it is required for authentication.
-A token will have a configurable window of validity (with a maximum duration of five minutes) after which it expires and cannot be used.
+A token will have a configurable window of validity (with a maximum duration of five minutes), after which it expires and cannot be used.

 With on-behalf-of tokens, an extension can interact with the OpenSearch cluster using the same privileges as the initiating user (the reason the tokens are  “on-behalf-of”).
 However, since these tokens do not have any restrictions in place, they also provide services the ability to operate as if they are the original user until token expiration.
 This implies that this feature can be used more broadly and is not limited to extension-related use cases.